Frequently Asked Questions

 How is your staffing managed?

 At the Jubilee Lodge, we are appropriately staffed based on the Alberta Government funding models.
 We have 5 units in our facility; each unit has between 20 – 33 residents when we are at full capacity (150 beds).
 Our units are staffed with a mixture of Health Care Aides (HCA’s), Registered Nurses (RN) and Licensed Practical Nurses (LPN).
-There is an RN onsite 24 hours per day in alignment with the Nursing Home Act.
+There is an RN onsite 24 hours per day in alignment with the Alberta Continuing Care Act.
 Typically, the HCA staff to resident ratio is 1 HCA to 9 residents during the day and evening shifts; and 1 HCA to 26 residents during the night shift.
 Our staff work together as a team to provide safe and competent care.
 All new admissions will be assigned a physician that will be responsible for managing their medical needs.
 The majority of our physicians visit the site every 1-2 weeks.

 How often do the residents get a bath?